Make Plant-based Yogurt

 Step 1: Heat it

-Heat the milk up to 50ºC, using the stove, microwave, kitchen robot or, even, a camping stove, if you happen to be in the Himalayas.
+Heat the milk, using the stove, microwave, kitchen robot or, even, a camping stove, if you happen to be in the Himalayas.

-Note: If you will be using a homemade fairly thick plant-based milk, skip this step.
+Note: If you will be using a fairly thick plant-based milk, made with less water and without filtering it, you may skip this step.

 Step 3: Feed it